Skip to main content

 Philadelphia weather changes outdoor training a lot.
 Summer humidity raises heart rate and lowers Zone 2 pace, so adjust by intensity, not speed.
 Winter cold and ice make running risky from December through March.
 Lean on indoor strength training and cycling during those months.

-The Schuylkill River Trail is generally safe for evening runs, but use a headlamp once it gets dark, especially north of Boathouse Row.
+The Schuylkill River Trail is generally safe for evening runs, but use a headlamp once it gets dark, particularly north of Boathouse Row.
 Run with a partner if you can.
 Group runs from Fishtown Beer Runners and Philly Runners are an easy way to add safety and accountability.

 If you hate gyms, look at More Than Movement for a coaching-first hybrid model, or join a run club to build outdoor cardio without ever stepping into a gym.
 You can also build a small home setup with a barbell, bench, and rack for less than $1,500.